OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 September 2014.md

     - **Dr. Gonzalez's** method (customized nutritional therapy with pancreatic enzymes) also valid in some cases.
     - There is no single magic bullet for cancer; many causes exist.
     - Rash on shin is due to bacterial overgrowth.
+- Laura’s coccyx is broken and sacrum is cracked; healing will take 4 months.

 ---

 ## Control System & Sociopolitical Manipulation